dpk5e7/evRoute/README.md

 WHEN I create an account
 THEN the system prompts me for a username, email, password.

-WHEN I type my password incorrectly 3 times within an hour, THEN I am locked out of my account.
-(Maybe a stretch goal.)

 WHEN I log in correctly
 THEN I am sent to my Dashboard page

 WHEN I am logged in
-THEN I see my username and context-sensitive help (instructions) on every page AND I see navigation links for the Dashboard, my profile, my trips, my fleet, and the option to log out
+THEN I see navigation links for the Dashboard, my profile, my trips, my fleet, and the option to log out

 WHEN I visit the Profile page
 THEN I am allowed to update my default start address.